ExeterCodeClub/Support/timelapse.md

 - install a video encoding library for the pi to use

 ## Task 4 - Case design and creation
-This task will involve producing a case for the whole system, so we can mount it all somewhere convenient in the library. i've included it so perhaps non-coders could join in.
+This task will involve producing a case for the whole system, so we can mount it all somewhere convenient in the library.
 ### Aims
 - Design a case
   - use of supplied cad software on pi maybe